The Great Awakening (film)

-The Great Awakening is a 1941 American historical musical drama film directed by Reinhold Schünzel and starring Alan Curtis, Ilona Massey, and Billy Gilbert.
-The film was produced by Gloria Pictures Corporation, and released by United Artists.
+The Great Awakening is a 1941 American historical musical drama film starring Alan Curtis, Ilona Massey, and Billy Gilbert.
+Directed by Reinhold Schünzel, the film was produced by Gloria Pictures Corporation, and released by United Artists.
 Miklós Rózsa was responsible for the musical direction, though he later expunged the title from his filmography, because he considered it a travesty of the great composer's life story.

-The film, sometimes known by the alternative titles New Wine (original title), One Romantic Night (USA reissue title) or Schubert, the Melody Master, was the last directed by Schünzel who was an exile from Nazi Germany.
+The film is a biopic covering part of the life of Austrian composer Franz Schubert flees from Vienna.
+It is sometimes known by the alternative titles New Wine (original title), One Romantic Night (USA reissue title) or Schubert, the Melody Master, was the last directed by Schünzel who was an exile from Nazi Germany.

 Plot

 Austrian composer Franz Schubert flees from Vienna to avoid conscription, ending up in Hungary where he falls in love.